José Díaz (bobsleigh)

 José de la Cruz Porfirio Genaro Díaz Raigosa (29 April 1907 – 1988) was a Mexican bobsledder.
-He competed in the five-man event at the 1928 Winter Olympics.
-He is a relative of Mexican president Porfirio Díaz and the brother of bobsledder Genaro Díaz.
+His brother was fellow bobsledder Genaro Díaz and was the grandson of president Porfirio Díaz.
+He was selected to be part of the first Mexican team at the Olympics, where the Mexican bobsleigh team competed in the five-man event at the 1928 Summer Olympics and placed eleventh overall.